Ashika Ranganath

-Ashika Ranganath (born 5 August 1996) is an Indian actress who primarily appears in Kannada films.
+Ashika Ranganath (born 5 August 1996) is an Indian actress who works in Kannada, Telugu and Tamil films.
 She made her acting debut with the Kannada film Crazy Boy (2016).
-Ashika received the SIIMA Award for Best Actress – Kannada for her performance in Madhagaja (2021) and O2 (2025).
+Ashika received the SIIMA Award for Best Actress – Kannada for her performance in Madhagaja (2021) and O2 (2024) and Best Actress Critics – Kannada Gatha Vaibhava (2025).

 Early life

-Ashika Ranganath was born on 5 August 1996 to a Kannada speaking couple Ranganath and Sudha Ranganath in Tumakuru district.
+Ashika Ranganath was born on 5 August 1996 to a Kannada speaking couple Ranganath and Sudha Ranganath in Tumkur district.
 She has an elder sister Anusha Ranganath, who is also an actress in Kannada movies.
-She studied in Bishop Sargant School, Tumakuru.
+She studied in Bishop Sargant School, Tumkur.
 Later, she moved to Bengaluru for pre-university and joined Jyoti Nivas College, where she auditioned for a Clean and Clear Fresh Face Bangalore contest, emerging as the runner-up of Miss Fresh Face 2014.
 She then completed her degree in commerce from MES College of Arts, Commerce and Science.
 In addition to acting, she is also trained in various dance forms including freestyle, Belly and western.